jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 When someone is telling you a story, and the hero and villian, and their philosophies, never go into the sunset, you're being sold an echo chamber.
 You are being told a unnatural story because there is no conclusion; just endless pages waiting to be filled with your time and money.

-Echo chambers don't like conclusions because they force an assessment on whether the hero, his philosophy, and his chosen tools, changed the world or not.
+Echo chambers don't like conclusions because they force an assessment on whether the hero, his philosophy, and his chosen tools changed the world or not.
 Today's ideologues are not mixed-martial artists, doctors, or scientists searching for the best possible tools and techniques needed to fix your problem.
-Rather, ideologues are like salesman, using flamboyant speeches, books, and posts to sell their chosen tools and techniques.
+Rather, ideologues are like salesman selling their chosen tools and techniques.

 One ideology says green technology is a must buy to secure a properous future, while another says it's the enemy going to drive your family into debt.
-One ideology says gun ownership is killing innocent lives, another says they are saving you from tyranical governmentn.
+One ideology says gun ownership is killing innocent lives, another says they are saving you from tyranical government.
 One side says government run healthcare is the only option for a healthy society, while another says corporate health-care is your only hope to stay alive.

-Watch any cable news show and they will fight over every tool in a black or white manner.
-But it's not black of white, it's "buy my tool and shame the other tool" that's really going on in today's political discourse.

-We've already discovered that tools have no interent philosophy.
-No one could have imagined an attic key would liverate Cinderella and a glass slipper would lead to a fairtale ending, yet they did.
-The effect a tool has in changing the world determines its philosophy.

-Idealogues always have an opinion what tool is best before hearing your personal story because they're selling their chosen tools to you.

-They will never never say they don't know because they are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve everyone of your problems.
-And by hiding behind the (self-described) divinity of their ideological rulesbooks they never have to admit otherwise or even ask about your personal story.
+And on and on the fued continues over cablee news show and society at large.
+Tools are considered black or white because they are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve everyone of your problems.
+And by proclaiming their ideological rulesbook is perfect, they never have to admit any shortcomings.

 Remember, it was only when curious people said, "what descipline is best?" and engaged in real fights and looked at the evidence, that the illusion of completeness was erased from all but the most stubborn martial arts.
-Ultimate fighting gave martial artists the freedom to be a hero, letting them understand rules that keep them down are never just, and any technique or tool that help win a fight are valid.
+By allowing any technique Ultimate Fighting gave martial artists the freedom to bypass useless rules, be their own hero, and get better results.

 Today's ideologues don't have that freedom yet.
 Since we don't practice mixed-ideological politics, our ideologies must project a completeness.
 Therefore they sell echo chambers.

 To escape echo chambers, all you must do is understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not disloyal to medical doctors.
-This is because both fields understand no sub-discipline is complete; each knows it exists to perfect a limited toolset.
+When a biologist says "I don't know, ask a chemist" she's not being a bad biologist.
+This is because these fields understand they are sub-disciplines that exists to help a person solve a problem using any tool needed.

 Fighters overcome opponents.
 Patients battle diseases.
+Scientists research nature.
 Cinderella had an evil stepfamily.

 What's your problem?
 And what tools do you need to solve it.

-If you're willing to use any tool, you're on the way to mixed-ideological politics.
+If you're willing to use any tool, from a handgun to a solar panel, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you're at least partially stuck inside an echo chamber.
-You must choose the free mind, because to thrive all lifeforms must becomes heroes of evolution.
+You should want the freedom to choose.
+Not only because it's proven so succesful for other humans, but because it makes you a hero of evolution.

 And evolution has no limits, respects no rules, and declares no kings.